dojo/dojo.io/site/source/tutorials/1040_data_driven_widgets/index.md

 # Data-driven widgets

 ## Overview
-The Dojo 2 widget system provides a functional API that attempts to strictly enforce a unidirectional data flow: the only way to interact with a widget is through the `properties` it exposes, and dealing directly with widget instances is both uncommon and bad practice.
-It can be confusing to understand how to build data-driven widgets in such a reactive framework, especially when widgets in past frameworks like Dojo 1 were so tightly coupled to store implementations.
+The Dojo 2 widget system provides a functional API that strives to strictly enforce a unidirectional data flow.
+The only way to interact with a widget is through the `properties` it exposes, and dealing directly with widget instances is both uncommon and considered an anti-pattern.
+It may initially be challenging to understand how to build data-driven widgets in such a reactive framework, especially when widgets in past frameworks such as Dojo 1 were so tightly coupled to data store implementations.

-In this tutorial, a filterable data-driven list widget will be built to demonstrate how Dojo 2 widgets should be decoupled from data providers.
+In this tutorial we will create a filterable data-driven list widget, demonstrating how Dojo 2 widgets should be decoupled from data providers.

 ## Prerequisites
 You can [download](../assets/006_data_driven_widgets-initial.zip) the demo project and run `npm install` to get started.